bd-j/prospector/doc/models.rst

 Parameter Specification
 ------------------------------

-All model parameters require a specification in the **parameter file**.
-A dictionary of parameter specifications, keyed by parameter name, is used to instantiate and configure the model objects (instances of ProspectorParams or its subclasses.)
+All model parameters are specified in a **parameter file**.
+A dictionary of parameter specifications, keyed by parameter name, is used to instantiate and configure the model objects (instances of :py:class:`models.ProspectorParams`` or its subclasses.)

-For a single parameter the specification is a dictionary that must at minimum include several keys:
+For a single parameter the specification is a dictionary that should at minimum include several keys:

-``"name"``
-    The name of the parameter, string.

 ``"N"``
     An integer specifying the length of the parameter.
-    For the common case of a scalar parameter, use ``1``.
+    If not supplied this defaults to ``1``, the common case of a scalar parameter.

+``"isfree"``
+    Boolean specifying whether a parameter is free to vary during optimization and sampling (``True``) or not (``False``).
+This defaults to ``False`` if not supplied.

 ``"init"``
     The initial value of the parameter.
-    If the parameter is free to vary, this is where optimization or will start from, or, if no optimization happens, this will be the center of the initial ball of `emcee` walkers.
-    If using nested sampling then the value of ``"init"`` is not important (though a value must still be given.)
     If the parameter is not free, then this is the value that will be used throughout optimization and sampling.

-``"isfree"``
-    Boolean specifying whether a parameter is free to vary during optimization and sampling (``True``) or not (``False``).
+    If the parameter is free to vary, this is where optimization will start from or -- if no optimization happens -- this will be the center of the initial ball of `emcee` walkers.
+Note that if using nested sampling then the value of ``"init"`` is not important (though a value must still be given).

-For parameters with ``"isfree": True`` the following additional key is required:
+For parameters with ``isfree=True`` the following additional key is required:

 ``"prior"``
     An instance of a prior object, including parameters for the prior